Business and Finance

 Bring Your Own Device (BYOD)

-=Bring your own device is an increasing trend towards employee-owned devices within business.
+Bring your own device is an increasing trend towards employee-owned devices within business.
 BYOD is where organizations allow employees to use their personal devices for work purposes.
-The proliferation of smartphones, tablets, and laptops have given rise to BYOD.
-Bring your own device model has significant impact in the healthcare system (Garba, et al. 2015).
+The proliferation of smartphones, tablets, and laptops has given rise to BYOD.
+Bring your own device model has a significant impact on the healthcare system (Garba et al. 2015).
 For instance, physicians and other health professionals are getting health information through emails and opening them on their phones.
-Besides, health information can be automatically uploaded to a cloud platform where it can easily be accessed by the healthcare providers using their own devices.
-However, with the increasing trend of BYOD becoming integral part in daily operations in healthcare organizations, there is a need to comprehend BYOD security and overall healthcare mobile security.
+Besides, health information can be automatically uploaded to a cloud platform, which can be easily accessed by healthcare providers using their own devices.
+However, with the increasing trend of BYOD becoming an integral part of daily operations in healthcare organizations, there is a need to comprehend BYOD security and overall healthcare mobile security.

-One of the major security issue associated with BYOD is that the personal devices can be lost or stolen.
+One of the major security issues associated with BYOD is that personal devices can be lost or stolen.
 If the device has patient health information stored in it, then a healthcare organization can be at risk of data breach.
 The three most vulnerable forms of stolen or lost patient information are employee records, patient billing information, and non-patient records.
-Data breaches can leads to unauthorized access to healthcare information which often exposes sensitive information from personally identifiable information such as patient’s medical histories, health insurance information, addresses sensitive to health data, names, and social security numbers (Garba, et al. 2015).
-There BYOD brings increased responsibility for clinicians when they use their own devices.
-Due to vulnerability of patient information which may be stored in personal devices, there needs to be physical safeguards in these devices which is a key component to maintaining security measures.
-According to U.S Department of Human Health Services, health organizations should implement procedures, policies, and physical measures to protect health information from unauthorized intrusion and natural and environmental hazards (Wang, Wei, & Vangury, 2014).
+Data breaches can lead to unauthorized access to healthcare information, which often exposes sensitive information from personally identifiable information such as patients’ medical histories, health insurance information, addresses sensitive health data, names, and social security numbers (Garba et al. 2015).
+There, BYOD brings increased responsibility to clinicians when they use their own devices.
+Due to the vulnerability of patient information, which may be stored in personal devices, physical safeguards are needed in these devices, which are a key component to maintaining security measures.
+According to the U.S. Department of Human Health Services, health organizations should implement procedures, policies, and physical measures to protect health information from unauthorized intrusion and natural and environmental hazards (Wang, Wei, & Vangury, 2014).

-Another security issues associated with BYOD is mixing personal and professional use of mobile devices.
-With the increasing trend of BYOD, there are concerns from health professionals about the loss of privacy for personal communication.
-BYOD may compromise professional behavior especially when personal information is accidentally conveyed to the wrong person.
-BYOD in healthcare environment requires a shift in culture that revolves around transparency.
-Without transparency in BYOD, neither the users nor the policy makers will achieve the intended purpose of this initiative (Wang, Wei, & Vangury, 2014).
+Another security issue associated with BYOD is mixing personal and professional use of mobile devices.
+With the increasing trend of BYOD, health professionals are concerned about the loss of privacy in personal communication.
+BYOD may compromise professional behaviour, especially when personal information is accidentally conveyed to the wrong person.
+BYOD in the healthcare environment requires a shift in culture that revolves around transparency.
+Without transparency in BYOD, neither the users nor the policymakers will achieve the intended purpose of this initiative (Wang, Wei, & Vangury, 2014).

-According to Garba, et al. (2015) unsecure networks is also another security issue associated with BYOD.
-The convenience that allows employees to use their devices in work environment gives other people to intercept their data.
-When healthcare professional use their devices which contains health information for their organization in an unsecure Wi-Fi, they put their organization’s data at risk.
-Prospective studies indicate that mobile devices are at risk of getting exposed to an attack when connected to unsecure Wi-Fi especially when not connected to the company’s VPN.
+According to Garba et al. (2015), insecure networks are also another security issue associated with BYOD.
+The convenience that allows employees to use their devices in the work environment allows other people to intercept their data.
+When healthcare professionals use their devices, which contain health information for their organization, on an unsecured Wi-Fi, they put their organization’s data at risk.
+Prospective studies indicate that mobile devices are at risk of getting exposed to an attack when connected to unsecured Wi-Fi, especially when not connected to the company’s VPN.

 References